 Previous learning required

-CD player, handouts, worksheet, learning games, flipchart, whiteboard, students’ files, course files, leaflets, brochures from sport centre, libraries, bus time tables, tickets, magnetic letters;
+CD player, Internet access, handouts, worksheet, learning games, flipchart, whiteboard, students’ files, course files, leaflets, brochures from sport centres, libraries, bus time tables, tickets.

-If you need help with paying for registration fees or childcare, you may be entitled to financial support.
-Ask your tutor for more information.
-We will treat all requests confidentially and with respect in accordance with our Learner Support Policy.
-(See Services for Learners leaflet.)
+If you need help with paying for fees or childcare, you may be entitled to financial support.
+Ask your tutor or programme organiser for more information.
+We will treat all requests confidentially and with respect in accordance with our Learner Support Policy (see Services for Learners leaflet).

 Help with learning